-- 7.15 The safeguarding employment land and premises policy sets out where and under what circumstances the change of employment land and premises to other non employment generating uses either by redevelopment or conversion will be acceptable. - 7.16 Each year between 2006 and 2014 an average of 11 hectares of land in use, or previously used, predominantly for employment was granted planning permission for other uses, mainly housing.
+7.15 The safeguarding employment land and premises policy sets out where and under what circumstances the change of employment land and premises to other non employment generating uses either by redevelopment or conversion will be acceptable.

+- 7.16 Each year between 2006 and 2014 an average of 11 hectares of land in use, or previously used, predominantly for employment was granted planning permission for other uses, mainly housing.
 Much of this land was considered unsuitable for further employment use because the costs of redevelopment to provide premises suitable for modern businesses were prohibitive, neighbouring uses prevented efficient use or expansion of business premises or there was poor access to the major road network. - 7.17 It is not clear to what extent pressure to replace employment with housing will continue but existing employment areas will need to be retained if jobs are to continue to be provided in locations which are close to residential areas and reasonably accessible by public transport.
-Locations with concentrations of business uses which constitute the main employment areas in Kirklees outside town centres, taking into account both scale and location, have been identified (17).
-These "priority employment areas" (PEAs) are shown on the Policies map and listed in the table below will be safeguarded for continued employment use.
+Locations with concentrations of business uses which constitute the main employment areas in Kirklees outside town centres, taking into account both scale and location, have been identified (19).
+These "priority employment areas" (PEAs) are shown on the Policies Map and listed in the table below will be safeguarded for continued employment use. - 7.18 All sites allocated as Priority Employment Areas are viable, in terms of style and age of buildings, the internal site arrangement, neighbouring uses and opportunities for expansion and are strategically or locally significant.
+As such they house well established business and industry sites that warrant protection from changes of use. - 7.19 Applicants will need to demonstrate that the site or premises are no longer capable of employment use, the availability of business/industrial sites of equivalent quality in the area (this is particularly relevant in south Kirklees where existing employment sites are locally significant), that the proposed use is compatible with neighbouring uses and where applicable would not prejudice the continued use of neighbouring land for employment. - 7.20 It should be demonstrated that the site has been marketed as a potential site for business and industry and why the building(s) do not fulfill the standards required by modern commercial uses.
+The period of marketing would need to be agreed by the Council and will be reflective of the significance of the employment asset.
+This would be assessed on a case by case basis; this allows flexibility as the stock is so varied.
+The Priority Employment Area assessment as set out in Appendix 3 of the Methodology Paper: Priority Employment Areas (October 2016), would be the starting point for this assessment. - 7.21 For the purposes of policy LP8 employment generating uses are recognised as the B use class employment uses derived from the Town and Country Planning (Use Classes) Order Guide 1987 (as amended) and enterprises which provide jobs, for example, retail, hotel, assembly and leisure and certain non-residential Sui Generis uses (such as clubs, cash and carry businesses and builders merchants). - 7.22 Employment uses are recognised as the B use class employment uses derived from the Town and Country Planning (Use Classes) Order Guide 1987 (as amended).
+A comprehensive definition of both employment generating uses and employment uses are supplied in the glossary.